Updated Feb, 2021

 Summary and NSX Sizing

 In summary, each time a blueprint with networkType: outbound is deployed, Cloud Assembly is instructing NSX to spin up networking entities and make numerous configuration changes.
 In fact, it’s so easy to create on-demand networks (and delete them) in NSX, you will want to provide governance over their creation and use to minimize potential network sprawl and stay below NSX-T maximums.
 This situation is also where Provider networks often come into play.
 Additionally, you can control the number of T-1s that are created by sharing them within a deployment or choosing a larger subnet size.
-Cloud Assembly will stop provisioning networks once it can’t carve up the CIDR any further.
+Cloud Assembly will stop provisioning networks once it can’t carve up the network any further.
 Instance limits and leases offer further ways to manage resource utilization.
 For visibility purposes, the network resources view in Cloud Assembly shows what has been deployed through Cloud Assembly to NSX too.
 Of course, if you want the best visibility into your NSX and vSphere (plus public cloud) networking and security configurations, there is no better product than vRealize Network Insight!

 Now that you see how easy it is to create and use networks in NSX, don’t hesitate to try it out in your environment.
-In the next post, I’ll go through the other network types and ability to use NSX security groups.
-For the next two posts, existing and on demand load balancers are on tap.
+In the next post, I’ll go through the other network types and ability to use and create NSX security groups.